-- 5.1 All sports competition formats shall be that as approved by the SSSC's Standing Committee and stated in the specific sport's rules and regulations. - 5.2 The competition will be organised in the following formats: - a) Zonal to National ('B' Division) - b) Direct National ('A' Division) - c) Pool to League ('C' Divisions) - 5.3 For a competition to be organised: - 5.3.1 There must be a minimum of three (3) registered teams from three (3) different schools for Team Sports. - 5.4 For Match-based sports: - 5.4.1 Each team will play a minimum of 6 matches4.
-(For 'C' Division only) - 5.4.2 Where entries are grouped, each group shall have a minimum of four (4) participants / teams2 for all divisions. - 5.5 Seeding and Placing (Refer to Annex C) - 5.5.1 The preceding year's results shall be used for seeding in the first round of all competition formats. - 5.5.2 For Pool to League Competitions, the following seeding and placing approaches shall be adopted for the three scenarios below. - a) Barred / Withdrawn Teams b) Missing Teams
+- 5.1 All sports competition formats shall be that as approved by the SSSC's Standing Committee and stated in the specific sport's rules and regulations. - 5.2 The competition will be organised in the following formats: - a) Zonal to National ('B' Division) - b) Direct National (A Division) - c) Classification to League ('C' Divisions) - 5.3 For Match-based sports: - 5.3.1 Each team will play a minimum of 6 matches.
+(For 'C' Division only) - 5.3.2 Where entries are grouped, each group shall have a minimum of four (4) participants / teams1 for all divisions. - 5.4 SSSC Badminton Games Format - 5.4.1 Tie: Each Tie shall consist of 5 matches, with 3 Singles and 2 Doubles.
+All matches must be played off. - 5.4.2 On match day, there shall be no repetition of participants either in Singles or Doubles. - All 7 participants named in the line-up form on the day of play must be present before the tie commences.
+They must be present throughout the 5 matches unless permitted by the Organising Secretary/Court Manager to leave. - 5.4.4 Order Of Play